 Show All Answers

-The new mill rate for the October 1, 2019 grand list is 38.35 on Real Estate, Personal Property and Motor Vehicle taxes.
-These mill rates become effective on bills due July 1, 2020.
-This means that for every $1,000 in assessed real estate value, you will pay $38.35 in taxes.
+The new mill rate for the October 1, 2021 grand list is 38.35 on Real Estate and Personal Property, Motor Vehicle mill rate is 32.46.
+These mill rates become effective on bills due July 1, 2022.
+This means that for every $1,000 in assessed real estate or personal property value, you will pay $38.35 and for motor vehicles you will pay $32.46 in taxes.

 When making payment please include all applicable bill stubs with your payment.
 This will ensure timely processing of your payment.
 Thank you.